"an effort to learn about spider diversity and ecology in Ohio"

 Create a clearinghouse for information about spiders that is available to the public.

 Expand and maintain the Ohio Spider Collection.
 This collection is the Araneae of the Ohio State University Entomology Collection, Acarology section, currently housed at the Museum of Biodiversity, 1315 Kinnear Road, Columbus, Ohio.

 The aim of the current Ohio Spider Survey is to fill the major gap in our understanding of natural spider communities in Ohio.
-The initial phase of this project includes a survey of already-existing collections of spiders, as well as a review of recently published Ohio records.
-Also, participants will be obtaining systematic samples at an at-first limited number of sites, with the anticipation of expanding in the future to include collections from all major habitat types across the state.
-The collections will be permanently housed at the Museum of Biological Diversity , The Ohio State University.
+The first phase of this project was a survey of already-existing collections of spiders, as well as a review of published Ohio records.
+During the second phase, participants collected systematic samples at a number of representative sites.
+Eventually collections from all major habitat types across the state were made.
+The collections are permanently housed at the Museum of Biological Diversity , The Ohio State University.

 Department of Evolution, Ecology, and Organismal Biology

 Acarology Room 1380f., 1315 Kinnear Road.
 Columbus, OH 43212